 February 25th, 2013 | Sterling

-Have You Ever Been Committed?
+Do you Have A Record?
 Gun Ownership v.
 Employment Background Checks

 Over the past couple months, we’ve blogged about the differences between the universal background checks used for gun purchases and those used for employment background checks.
 As the U.S. Senate closes in on a deal to mandate universal background checks on people who purchase guns, we thought we would highlight another key difference: the use of mental health records.

 Mental health background checks are a key component of current federal law regarding gun ownership and one we are sure will be expanded.
 The Huffington Post’s Josh Horowitz outlines the government’s current requirements below:

 Under federal law, an individual is prohibited from buying or possessing firearms if they have been “adjudicated as a mental defective” or “committed to a mental institution.”
 A person is “adjudicated as a mental defective” if a court — or other entity having legal authority to make adjudications — has made a determination that an individual, as a result of mental illness: 1) Is a danger to himself or to others; 2) Lacks the mental capacity to contract or manage his own affairs; 3) Is found insane by a court in a criminal case, or incompetent to stand trial, or not guilty by reason of lack of mental responsibility pursuant to the Uniform Code of Military Justice.
 A person is “committed to a mental institution” if that person has been involuntarily committed to a mental institution by a court or other lawful authority.
 This expressly excludes voluntary commitment.
 If a person falls under one of these two categories, they are prohibited from purchasing and possessing firearms for life — although federal law now allows states to establish procedures for such individuals to restore their right to purchase or possess firearms.
 Many states have done so at the behest of the National Rifle Association, with questionable results.